-Our third proposal, however, is directed at courts that must determine fair value when the MFW conditions are not met, which can be an impossible task.
-And yet, MFW provides the roadmap for this review.
-First, where MFW does not apply, the court lacks assurance that an independent decisionmaker has accepted the entrepreneur's vision or its price.
-In such cases, the burden should be on the defendant to show that the price was appropriate relative to the average value of the asset or the transaction in question.
-In other words, courts should be reluctant to accept a controller's claim that their vision justifies a price that is beyond the range of comparable market transactions when that controller failed to obtain informed approval from the minority shareholders and disinterested directors.
+With this in mind, we propose the following framework for the entire fairness review.
+Where no cleansing mechanism is used, the court lacks assurance that an independent decisionmaker has validated the controller's vision or its price.
+In such cases, the burden should be on the defendant to show that the price was appropriate relative to the average value of comparable assets or transactions.
+In other words, courts should be reluctant to accept a controller's claim that their vision justifies a price that is beyond the range of comparable market transactions when that controller has failed to obtain informed approval from the minority shareholders and disinterested directors.

-By contrast, when only one cleansing mechanism is used, entire fairness remains the standard of review, but the burden shifts to the plaintiffs to show unfairness.50 Whereas the existing regime gives equal weight to each cleansing device (and the failure to apply it), we believe that the choice of cleansing device should guide the entire fairness analysis.
-For instance, if a majority of disinterested shareholders vote in favor of the transaction, without coercion and with full disclosure of the transaction's economic terms, this approval strongly indicates that disinterested parties have accepted the controller's vision and its price.51 Therefore, little evidentiary weight should be given to plaintiffs' evidence of market practices, competitive benchmarks, or other parameters comparing the price paid by the company to the asset or individual's average value.
+By contrast, when only one cleansing mechanism is used, entire fairness remains the standard of review under MFW, with a burden shift to the plaintiffs to show unfairness.
+56 However, rather than treating both mechanisms as equally effective, as the current framework does, we argue that the choice of mechanism should shape the fairness analysis.
+When a majority of disinterested shareholders approves a transaction, with full disclosure of the transaction's economic terms and no coercion, this strongly indicates that disinterested parties have validated the controller's price.57 Therefore, entire fairness review should begin with a strong presumption of fairness, giving little evidentiary weight to plaintiffs' evidence of market practices, competitive benchmarks, or other parameters comparing the price paid by the company to the asset's or individual's average value.
 On the other hand, if a special committee negotiates a transaction that is not approved by disinterested shareholders, the court's inquiry should differ.
-Delaware caselaw generally doubts a special committee's ability to negotiate effectively against a controller, given the controller's influence over the company and board.52 Because of the controller's outsized influence, lingering doubts remain about whether the outcome represents a genuine endorsement of the controller's vision.
-Without a vote of the disinterested shareholders, therefore, courts should consider plaintiffs' evidence of average prices and process deficiencies in the review process, as they do now.
+Without a vote of disinterested shareholders, and given the lingering doubts about the special committee's independence, courts should consider plaintiffs' evidence of average prices and process deficiencies in the review process, as they do now.